Shopping Cart

 "If you truly love nature, you will find beauty everywhere." - Van Gogh

-"If you live in a van and love Burning Man, this place may not be right for you..." -- online review
+"If you live in a van and love Burning Man, this place may not be right for you..."

 San Francisco reviewer Byron Gordon groused, "Beware.
 This place operates on limited hours..."
-He and his arrived at four on day bathhouse closed at five and didn't re-open til noon next day, too late for them so they never got looked forward to bath.
+He and his arrived at four on a day the bathhouse closed at five and didn't re-open til noon next day, too late for them so they never got looked forward to bath.
 (He claimed he wasn't told of open hours on making reservations.)

 His verdict: "This place lacks budget and it shows...
 Restricting hours during the summer months during the longest days of the year is ridiculous..."

-and yet another rambling aside ("Make them stop")...
+Yet another aside ("Make them stop")

-On former limited water,
+On the former limited

-hours, & staff
+water, hours & staff

 Skeleton staff abused by bone-headed management